amezmo/docs/index.md

 a personal file or directory.

 Your PHP applications on Amezmo execute in a homogeneous server environment.
-Your application is deployed with [Atomic Deployments](/docs/deployments).
+Your application is deployed with [Atomic PHP Deployments](/docs/deployments).
 Out of the box, your application should run without requiring custom packages.
 Amezmo creates a Docker image based on Ubuntu in advance with the most common update-to-date packages.
 For special requirements, please send us a